 Ayurveda, an ancient Indian science, is an extremely impressive medicinal system that was unquestionably far ahead of its time.
 Even with modern developments, it could be considered a unique form of science that has never been proven wrong.
 It is still opening new doors and enlightening people today.
 But who would have guessed that Ayurveda would include a spiritual element?
-Needless to say, the Panch Koshas are an excellent example of how spiritual enlightenment can be integrated into ayurvedic practices.
+Needless to say, the Panch Koshas are an excellent example of how spiritual enlightenment can be integrated into Ayurvedic practices.
 Read further to find out more.

 WHAT ARE PANCH KOSHAS?